What Should I Set My Air Conditioner Temperature to in Summer?

 As a general rule, here are the recommended air conditioner capacity based on room size:

-This is for rooms with standard sized ceilings.
+This is for rooms with standard-sized ceilings.
 If your ceilings are especially high, then you will need a bigger capacity to have the same cooling effect.
 All of these factors will affect your air conditioner’s performance.

 3. Regularly Clean the Filters